Stheven Robles

-Stheven Adán Robles Ruiz (/es/; born 10 November 1995), nicknamed El Pelón ("The Bald Man"), is a Guatemalan professional footballer who plays as a midfielder for Liga Guate club Comunicaciones and the Guatemala national team.
+Stheven Adán Robles Ruiz (/es/; born 10 November 1995), nicknamed El Pelón ("The Bald Man"), is a Guatemalan professional footballer who plays as a midfielder for Liga Bantrab club Comunicaciones and the Guatemala national team.

 A youth exponent of Comunicaciones, Robles made his professional debut for the club in 2015.
 A year later, he went on loan to Carchá and USAC before returning to Comunicaciones in 2017.
 Robles has won three league titles and one CONCACAF League title.

 Having previously represented the under-20 and under-23 teams, Robles made his debut for the senior team in 2019.
 He was featured in the squads for the 2021, 2023, and 2025 CONCACAF Gold Cup.

 Early life

 Robles was born in Zone 18 in Guatemala City, in the Villas neighborhood, where he played football as a child.